JohanVanslembrouck/corolib/README.md

 	C:\local\vcpkg\installed\x64-windows\tools\protobuf
 	C:\local\vcpkg\installed\x64-windows\tools\grpc

-After installing gRPC, set the GRPC_INSTALLED flag to TRUE in the top-level CMakelists.txt file.
+After installing gRPC, set the GRPC_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the gRPC eaamples in examples/grpc.

 #### ROS 2